 The most common reason why people bake scones that turn out too hard has to do with working the dough.
 You have to work the dough to get things to turn out properly, but many new bakers go overboard.

-If you’re working the dough way too much, then you might have the scones turn out way tougher than normal.
+If you’re working the dough way too much, you might have the scones turn out way tougher than normal.
 An ideal scone is going to be flaky and it’ll be easy to eat.

 Working the dough with a bit of a lighter touch is a good way to try to remedy this problem.
 You need to learn how to work the dough just enough, and you should stop just as the dough comes together how you need it to.

 It can take a little practice to get this right when you haven’t baked scones much in your life.
-If you have someone who is experienced that you can learn from, then you could try to watch what they do so that you can see exactly how much you need to work the dough.
+If you have someone who is experienced that you can learn from, you could try to watch what they do so that you can see exactly how much you need to work the dough.

 Remember that the dough will still have some bumps and lumpy spots when you’re done working it.
 You don’t need to work the dough until it’s completely smooth.